drdiguglielmo-personal/datascienceproject/README.md

 ## World Cup Match Subset for Milestone 1

-This folder documents the subset of the **Fjelstul World Cup Database** used for Milestone 1.

 ### 1. Source

 - **Original database**: *The Fjelstul World Cup Database v.1.2.0* (R package `worldcup`).